brandonlopezh/LLM-evaluator-test/README.md

 # Educational LLM Response Evaluator
-A comprehensive tool for evaluating AI-generated educational content quality, designed specifically for conversational educational chatbots like Raina.
+A comprehensive tool for evaluating AI-generated educational content quality, designed specifically for conversational educational chatbots.

 ## What It Does
 Evaluates LLM responses for educational prompts based on multiple criteria: